miemiy/Devices-docs/surface/surface-dock2-overview.md

 Surface has released streamlined management functionality via Windows Update enabling IT admins to utilize the following enterprise-grade features:

 - **Frictionless updates**.
-Update your docks silently and automatically, with Windows Update or Microsoft Endpoint Configuration Manager (formerly System Center Configuration Manager - SCCM) or other MSI deployment tools.
+Update your docks silently and automatically, with Windows Update or Microsoft Configuration Manager (formerly System Center Configuration Manager - SCCM) or other MSI deployment tools.
 - **Wake from the network**.
 Manage and access corporate devices without depending on users to keep their devices powered on.
-Even when a docked device is in sleep, hibernation, or power off mode, your team can wake from the network for service and management, using Endpoint Configuration Manager or other enterprise management tools.
+Even when a docked device is in sleep, hibernation, or power off mode, your team can wake from the network for service and management, using Configuration Manager or other enterprise management tools.
 - **Centralized IT control**.
 Control who can connect to Surface Dock 2 by turning ports on and off.
 Restrict which host devices can be used with Surface Dock 2.
 Limit dock access to a single user or configure docks for access only by specific users in your team or across the entire company.

 ## Next steps